Cracking Pecan's Problems

 Today, pecans remain as all-American as ever.
 They live naturally nowhere else in the world, thriving in the moist but well-drained soil along the riverbanks of Texas and Oklahoma, stretching as far north as Illinois.
 Over the past few decades, production has expanded far outside a pecan's native range, to 15 states.
 And while the trees have changed little over the centuries, modern demand has.
 Spurred largely by a rising appetite for pecans in China, production has gone nuts over the past decade.
 Now about 300 million pounds of pecans are produced annually.

 But the trees are paying a price for their newfound popularity.
 Crops are increasingly attacked by pecan scab, a disease that is caused by a fungus.
-"We're pushing the trees harder, and that makes it worse," said Charles Rohla, Ph.D., director of the Center for Pecan and Specialty Agriculture (CPSA) at the Noble Foundation.
+"We're pushing the trees harder, and that makes it worse," said Charles Rohla, Ph.D., director of the Center for Pecan and Specialty Agriculture (CPSA) at the Noble Research Institute.
 The scab spores only strike actively growing tissue.
 Therefore, when the trees maximize production, they also become more vulnerable to disease.

 A close up of a pecan leaf reveals a small piece of the intricate nature of researchers' work to better understand the plant.